wendahere/JAWS/Jayvien.md

 # *Week 5*

--Fan In (Number of inputs a logic gate can handle) & Fan Out (Number of gate inputs that the output of a logic gate drives)
+- Fan In (Number of inputs a logic gate can handle)

+- Fan Out (Number of gate inputs that the output of a logic gate drives)

 >Two Options for ESP32 Devices: